Georg Matthias Bose: Leyden jar

-Thirty Years War
+Loss of Manuscripts

 In 1744, Bose published his major works on electricity in the form of pamphlets released in London and Paris.
-However, many of his manuscripts were later lost during the Thirty Years War.
+However, many of his manuscripts were later lost.
 He is now mainly celebrated for his spectacular demonstrations rather than for his scientific contributions.
 In 1757 he was elected a Fellow of the Royal Society of London.

 In 1760, during the Seven Years' War with Prussia, Bose was kidnapped from Wittenberg as a strategic asset, and taken to Magdeburg where he was held as a hostage.
 This, ironically, was the site of Otto von Guericke's famous sulphur ball experiment.
 He died at Magdeburg two years later.